sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Includes a close button in QRCode controls to close the scan dialog.
 * Escape style tags and attributes in form fields to prevent them from affecting the forms builder's functionality.
 * Enhances user experience by automatically scrolling the properties sidebar to the top when selecting a field for editing.

-= 5.2.16 =

-* Modifies the installation module to create a JSON backup file of the forms structures before updating the database.
-* Adds new form templates.
-* Modifies the CFF Elementor Block.